Abyssinian wheatear: Subspecies

 The I.O.C. recognises the following subspecies:

 Schalow's wheatear (O. l. schalowi) from the highlands of southern Kenya and northeastern Tanzania is regarded as a valid species by some authorities but the I.O.C. has pended its endorsement of this position while it waits for the results of genetic studies to be published.
 O. l. vauriei is found in northeastern Somalia.

 Description

 The Abyssinian wheatear is a dark wheatear which shows sexual dichromatism, with the males being darker than the females.
-The males have black upper parts, throat and breast and a grey cap with darker streaks.
+The males have black upperparts, throat and breast and a grey cap with darker streaks.
 The colour of the belly varies, both within individuals and geographic populations, from white to black.
 The females are mainly dark brown with heavy streaking on their paler breast and belly.
 Both males and females have buff under tail coverts, and the tail has a black inverted T pattern on a buff background, best seen in flight.
 The length of the nominate subspecies is 14 cm.